athbss/task-studio/.taskmaster/docs/prd-taskmaster-update-api.md

 ## Overview

 The Taskmaster UPDATE API enables users to modify task fields directly from the web UI, providing a seamless way to update task status, priority, and assignee without needing to use the CLI.
-This feature transforms the Task UI UI from a read-only viewer into an interactive task management interface, similar to how Prisma Studio allows database modifications through a web interface.
+This feature transforms the Task Studio UI from a read-only viewer into an interactive task management interface, similar to how Prisma Studio allows database modifications through a web interface.

 The UPDATE API focuses exclusively on fields that are already displayed and editable in the UI, maintaining a clean separation between CLI-managed task structure and UI-managed task state.